Short A And Long A Sound Words

 • AY Pattern: Similar to the 'ai' pattern, the 'ay' combination typically results in a long a sound.
 Examples include "day," "say," "way," and "play."

 • EA Pattern: Less commonly, the 'ea' combination can also produce a long a sound, as in the word "steak."
-However, this is an exception rather than a rule, as 'ea' more often produces a long e sound (as in "sea").
+On the flip side, this is an exception rather than a rule, as 'ea' more often produces a long e sound (as in "sea").

 Trends and Latest Developments